-Brudis & Associates, Inc. (BAI) provided professional transportation and traffic engineering design services to address safety and improve operations for 15th Street, a heavily travelled roadway utilized by pedestrians, bicyclists and drivers alike.
-This street is well documented with safety concerns; illegal turns and speeding occur regularly, traffic signal layout is confusing (given the complex geometry of its intersection with W Street) and crosswalks were too long given the expanse of roadway available to vehicles.
-In 2011, a fatal accident at the intersection of 15th and W brought safety concerns to a head.
+Brudis & Associates, Inc. (BAI) provided professional transportation and traffic engineering design services to address safety and improve operations for 15th Street, a heavily traveled roadway utilized by pedestrians, bicyclists and drivers alike.
+This street has plenty of documentation regarding safety concerns: illegal turns and speeding occur regularly, traffic signal layout is confusing (given the complex geometry of its intersection with W Street) and crosswalks were too long given the expanse of roadway available to vehicles.
+In 2011, a fatal accident at the intersection of 15th and W immensely sparked safety concerns.
 As a result, BAI provided services to address safety and improve operations for 15th Street, including two of its intersections and the associated approach roadways (Florida, New Hampshire, V and W Street, N.W.).

 Upon selection of DDOT’s preferred alternative, the “road diet triangle” with a signalized intersection at 15th and W, BAI prepared preliminary and final design plans, which involved roadway and lane configuration improvements, reduction of vehicular lanes, parking reconfiguration, sidewalk expansion, pedestrian bump-outs and refuges, and bike lanes throughout the project limits including contra-flow lanes along 15th Street.
 The design incorporated roadway resurfacing and full depth replacement, utility designation and relocation, grading improvements, street-scape design including green and public gathering spaces, street lighting, pavement markings and signing.
 BAI designed a complex multi-staged Maintenance of Traffic and Detour plan that accommodated all modes of traffic including pedestrian and bicycle.